Transverse voltage in anisotropic hydrodynamic conductors

-\textit{Material examples.---} Here we present some instructive examples of anisotropic Fermi surfaces which additionally contain anisotropic Fermi velocities.
-We find that both a continuum model and tight-binding(TB) examples can exhibit a behavior very similar to the one discussed for the simplified scenario, thus confirming the robustness of our diagnosis.
+\textit{Material examples.---} Here we present some instructive examples of anisotropic FSs which additionally contain anisotropic Fermi velocities.
+We find that both a continuum model and tight-binding (TB) examples can exhibit a behavior very similar to the one discussed for the simplified scenario, thus confirming the robustness of our diagnosis.
 Namely, we focus on the ultra clean material $\mathrm{PdCoO_2}$~\cite{Moll2016}, and the overdoped strongly correlated cuprate $\mathrm{Bi_2Sr_2CaCu_2O_{8+\delta}(Bi2212)}$~\cite{zaanen2019planckian}, as in both non-Ohmic transport has been observed.
 For comparison, we also include a square lattice with nearest-neighbor hopping.
 The model details can be found in the supplemental material~\cite{supp}, the results of these calculations are shown in Fig.~\ref{fig3}.
 Not surprisingly, in all cases the MR component is diminishing when approaching the hydrodynamic limit.
 Thus in the hydrodynamic region, the only contribution to transverse voltage is the $yy$ component of the stress tensor $\Pi_{\mu\nu}$.
-For the anisotropic $C_4$ model~\cite{supp}}, our calculation reveals a sign change of the transverse voltage with increasing MC scattering rate, serving as a direct indicator of hydrodynamic transport.
-The location of this crossover, however, depends on the Fermi surface shape, the channel width, and the el-el scattering rate.
-For the Fermi surfaces of the square and Bi2212, for example, such a sign change would occur at extreme scattering rates inaccessible to our numerical implementation.
+For the anisotropic $D_4$ model~\cite{supp}}, our calculation reveals a sign change of the transverse voltage with increasing MC scattering rate, serving as a direct indicator of hydrodynamic transport.
+The location of this crossover, however, depends on the FS shape, the channel width, and the el-el scattering rate.
+For the FSs of the square and Bi2212, for example, such a sign change would occur only at extreme scattering rates.
 Thus in a real material, these parameters may render the sign change inaccessible for realistic channel sizes.